Gamera vs. Barugon: Home media

 In the late 1980s, the export English version by Axis International debuted on VHS in the United States via the Sandy Frank Film Syndication and Celebrity Home Video.
 In 2003, a public domain, pan and scan version of the AIP-TV English dub was released on DVD by Alpha Video.
 In 2010, the Japanese version was released on DVD by Shout!
 Factory.
 In 2011, Shout!
 Factory included the Mystery Science Theater 3000 episode featuring the Sandy Frank version of the film on the MST3K vs. Gamera DVD collection.
 In 2014, the Japanese version was released on Blu-ray and DVD by Mill Creek Entertainment, packaged with other Gamera titles.
 In 2020, the Japanese version, the Axis English dub, and AIP-TV English version were included in the Gamera: The Complete Collection Blu-ray box set released by Arrow Video, which included all 12 films in the franchise.

-In August 2025, Kadokawa Corporation announced that the film, along with Gamera, the Giant Monster and Gamera vs. Gyaos, will be released on 4K UHD Blu-ray in Japan on November 21, 2025.
-The new 4K remasters are to be supervised by Shinji Higuchi (special effects director of the Heisei Gamera trilogy) and veteran color timing technician Ogura Shunichi.
+The film was released on 4K UHD Blu-ray in Japan on November 21, 2025, along with Gamera, the Giant Monster and Gamera vs. Gyaos.
+The new 4K remasters were supervised by Shinji Higuchi (special effects director of the Heisei Gamera trilogy) and veteran color timing technician Ogura Shunichi.